District Realignment FAQ

 How do District Directors select their Alignment Committee and District Leadership Committee Chairs?Back to Top

-District Directors will not be directly selecting the chairs for the Alignment Committee and District Leadership Committee; chairs of these committees will be selected by the Transition Team to ease the transition between program years.
-District Directors may still identify members who are willing to serve in these positions.
+District Directors will not directly select the chairs for the Alignment Committee and District Leadership Committee; instead, the chairs of these committees will be selected by the District Realignment Transition Committee to facilitate a smooth transition between program years.